ganeshthanga/microsoft-devops-workshop/2_kubernetes_aks/01_overview/06_k8s_primitives.md

 You can think of these as "container clients".
 These are the individual hosts (physical or virtual) that Docker is installed on and hosts the various containers within your managed cluster.
 Each node will run etcd (a key-pair management and communication service, used by Kubernetes for exchanging messages and reporting on cluster status) as well as the Kubernetes Proxy.

+#### Namespace
+A Namespace provides additional qualification to a resource name.
+This is especially helpful when multiple teams/projects are using the same cluster and there is a potential for name collision.
+You can think of a Namespace as a virtual wall between environments, RBAC resources use namespaces to provide scoped permissions.

 #### Pods
 A pod consists of one or more containers.
 Those containers are guaranteed (by the cluster controller) to be located on the same host machine (aka "co-located") in order to facilitate sharing of resources.
 For an example, it makes sense to have database processes and data containers as close as possible.
 In fact, they really should be in the same pod.
 Pods "work together", as in a multi-tiered application configuration.
 Each set of pods that define and implement a service (e.g., MySQL or Apache) are defined by the label selector (see below).